AaschitaReddyM/Resu-Meter-A-Candidate-Recommendation-Engine/README.md

 3.get_gemini_summary(): It handles all the communication with the Gemini API.
 It defines a detailed and helpful prompt, sends it to the gemini model and returns the AI generated summary.

 4.extract_keywords(): This is an NLP function.
-It uses the pre-loaded spaCy model to process text, identify all the nouns and proper nouns, and then filter them to return a clean list of meaningful keywords and eliminates special characters.
+It uses the pre-loaded spaCy model to process text, identify all the nouns and proper nouns, and then filter them to return a clean list of meaningful keywords and eliminate special characters.

+Project Summary: Resu-Meter
+The "Resu-Meter" project successfully delivered a sophisticated AI Candidate Recommendation Engine.
+The application is fully functional and performs flawlessly in a local environment, proving its robust design and meeting all core objectives.
+Local Success: The app was completely built and validated, perfectly handling resume parsing, AI-based relevance ranking, and generative candidate summaries.
+Deployment Status: The application's code is stable and ready for deployment.
+Due to time constraints, the final step of adapting the app to the specific resource limitations of a free-tier cloud service was identified as the next step on the project roadmap.
+In conclusion, "Resu-Meter" is a proven success, demonstrating the ability to build and deliver a complex AI application from concept to a fully-realized product.

+Screenshots of outputs: